chroma-core/chroma/clients/go/examples/v2/embedding_function_basic/README.md

 # Embedding Function Usage Example

-This example demonstrates who to use embedding functions.
+This example demonstrates how to use embedding functions.

 ## Running